 Telematics programs reward your actual driving habits instead of relying solely on generalized risk factors.
 This means looking at things like mileage, braking, acceleration and driving hours.
 Rhode Island drivers can especially benefit from telematics, since dense commuting, short trips and varied driving patterns mean insurers sometimes overestimate risk.

 Jerry’s DriveShield helps you get credit for how you really drive.
-It monitors your habits, scores your performance and automatically shops for lower rates when you qualify.
+It monitors your habits, scores your performance and helps shop for lower rates when you qualify.
 We only share your score with insurers if it can earn you a discount, and Jerry drivers save an average of 6% with telematics.

 How to get better coverage without overpaying